Baby’s First Word and Dog’s Confused Reaction

 Dogs are experts at reading emotion.
 The second parents start cheering, clapping, laughing, or gasping, the dog pays attention.

-The problem is the dog has no idea what happened.
+The problem is that the dog has no idea what happened.

 From the dog's perspective: